ujr/swtools/doc/Tools.md

 Shell sort, it requires a small amount of auxiliary memory, either implicitly in the call stack, or with an explicit stack.

-In *src/sorting.c* the algorithms are restated in C, and a *make check* will run a speed comparison.
+In [sorting.c](../src/sorting.c) the algorithms are restated in C, and *make check* will run a spead comparison.
 On a very small array, Bubble sort is good because it has little overhead, but its quadratic time complexity soon becomes a pain.
 For a real-world application, consider using the C library's *qsort* routine or a specialised sorting library.

 > The book on *The AWK Programming Language* has an excellent
 > section on Insertion Sort, Quicksort, and Heapsort, along
-> with hints on testing sort algorithms:
+> with hints on testing sort algorithms.
+Be sure to test:
 >
 > - the empty input (length 0)
 > - a single item (length 1)